Oxsuriya/Oxsuriya/README.md

-# Hiiii
+# Hiiii🖐️
 I'm suriya , a 17 year old guy.
-I like to learn about new technology.
-A little bit with math knowledge
+I like to learn about new technology🍻.
+A little bit with math knowledge😴

 ### About
 - 🌱 I’m currently learning python and machine learning .